maccody/KanaChordPlus/software/dictionaries/README.md

 Several approaches were considered for storing the dictionaries in KanaChord Plus:
 1. External flash card accessed through the Pico's SPI interface, using a flash card reader library - plenty of storage space, relatively slower access, and driver overhead.
 2. Use part of the Pico's flash ROM as a flash drive, using a flash card reader library - Limited space (less than two megabytes) with file system overhead, about four times faster access with QSPI compared to SPI, but same driver overhead.
-3. Create data structures representing the dictionaries that are stored in the flash ROM's program memory and accessed directly - Limited storage space, though more efficiently used, and fastest access possible, with no driver overhead.
+3. Create data structures representing the dictionaries that are stored in the flash ROM's program memory and accessed directly - Limited storage space (less than two megabytes), though more efficiently used, and fastest access possible, with no driver overhead.

 The third option was chosen for this implementation of KanaChord Plus.
 Speed in retrieving Kanji and English meaning data for the Kana currently typed will impact the responsiveness of the keyboard and the overall user experience.
 It is anticipated that a future version of KanaChord Plus would use a board-compatible, RP2040-based microcontroller with 4MB, 8MB, or 16MB of flash ROM.
 The recent (August 2024) introduction of the Raspberry Pi Pico 2 (RP2340-based microcontroller) with 4MB of flash ROM, would be a suitable replacement.
 The faster microcontroller could maintain or improve responsiveness, while providing extra flash ROM stoarge for either more Kanji, more Japanese words, or both!